All Episodes

 I do lean towards the libertarian bent, although I'm not a social liberal.

-Well, I think that uh we should not put nonviolent offenders in jail, for example.
+Well, I think that we should not put nonviolent offenders in jail, for example.

-I think our we're letting people walk that do horrible things to other people because we have mandatory sentencing for various types of drug possession.
+I think we're letting people walk to do horrible things to other people because we have mandatory sentencing for various types of drug possession.

 I'm not hardcore on the side of legalizing drugs.